-Blue team is composed of security resources responsible for identifying and implementing defensive capabilities that help in threat prevention, detection, response and recovery phases.
+The blue team is composed of security professionals responsible for identifying and implementing defensive capabilities that help in threat prevention, detection, response and recovery phases.
 It is generally a cyber security operations centre (CSOC) in-house or managed by an MSSP.

 Access to IT and security equipment, compatibility of data, network traffic, analysis of events, threat intelligence and alerts are some of the significant elements that work towards identify suspicious events.